Follow TV Tropes

 Sakurako Kawawa is a high school first-year and has just moved into the boarding house attached to her school.
 The boarding house pairs students with roommates, so it's not long after starting to unpack that Sakurako meets her new roommate, the absolutely gorgeous Kasumi Yamabuki.
 While Sakurako is smitten with the beautiful girl at first sight, Kasumi quickly reveals herself to be something of an absent-minded layabout who not only didn't pack many belongings but didn't even bring a bed.
 Kasumi's personality awakened Sakurako's big sister instinct, and it wasn't long before she began caring for Kasumi's every need.

-A Room for Two, also known as Futaribeya (ふたりべや) in Japanese, is an ongoing Slice of Life manga by Yukiko.
+A Room for Two, also known as Futaribeya (ふたりべや) in Japanese, is a Slice of Life manga by Yukiko that ended after 10 volumes.
 It is set up in the Yonkoma style and began serialization on July 30, 2014 in Comic Birz Magazine.
 It is licensed in English by Tokyopop.

 Tropes Present in this work are: